Americans protest on medals stand at Pan Am Games

 LIMA, Peru (AP) — Two Americans used their medal-winning moments at the Pan American Games to draw attention to social issues back home that they feel are spiralling out of control.

-During their medals ceremonies at the sports festival in Lima, fencer Race Imboden took a knee and hammer thrower Gwen Berry raised her fist.
+During their medals ceremonies at the multi-sport event in Lima, fencer Race Imboden took a knee and hammer thrower Gwendolyn Berry raised her fist.
 Both athletes could represent the US less than a year from now at the Tokyo Olympics, where similar protests would be seen by a much wider audience.

 “Racism, gun control, mistreatment of immigrants, and a president who spreads hate are at the top of a long list” of America's problems, Imboden said in a tweet sent after his team's foil medals ceremony.
 “I chose to sacrifice my moment today at the top of the podium to call attention to issues that I believe need to be addressed.